ParadoxZero/sfml-snake/README.md

 > Extremly beginer friendly

 A classic snake game made in C++ using sfml library.
-Created out of boredom.
-I think it will be a good way to learn about different aspect of programming with C++ for a beginer.
+It will be a good way to learn about different aspect of development with C++ for a beginer.

 If you are a beginer, try to
   * Contribute and fix the issues that will be posted.
   * Add new issues.
-  * Change the build system to CMAKE
+  * Create a CMAKE file

+` **Warning: This is untested in linux.
+Even though it should work as is**`

 ##Screenshots